Discrete mixture representations of spherical distributions: Introduction

 We generally assume that the distribution parameters in the above general setup are of the form $\theta=(\eta,\rho)$, where $\eta\in\Sd$ may be seen as a location parameter; instead of $P_\theta$ we also write $P_{\eta,\rho}$.
 We obtain mixture representations that split the dependence on the two parts of the parameter in the sense that

 In particular, the mixing distributions depend on $\rho$ only.
 For fixed $\rho$ on the left, or fixed $n\in\bN_0$ on the right hand side of~\eqref{eq:repr}, the families $\{P_{\eta,\rho}:\, \eta\in\bS_d\}$ respectively $\{Q_{n,\eta}:\,\eta\in\bS_d\}$ are parametrized by the sphere and are defined on its Borel subsets $\,\cB(\bS_d)$.
 We assume that these families interact with the group action mentioned above in the sense that they are \emph{isotropic}; see~\eqref{eq:isotropic} below.
 In particular, their elements are then rotationally symmetric about the axis specified by $\eta$.
+As a simple application of the representation \eqref{eq:repr} we mention that with the finite sums $R_{\eta,\rho}(A)\,:=\,\sum_{k=0}^n w_\theta(n) \,Q_k(A)$ we have monotonically increasing approximations of the probabilities $P_{\eta,\rho}(A)$, $A\in \cB(\Sd)$, with uniform error bounds in the sense that

+The literature contains several other applications; see for example the relation to nonparametric Bayesian inference in~\citet[Section 5.1]{BaGr6}.

-In Section~\ref{sec:special} we collect some basic notation and obtain mixture representations for the von Mises-Fisher family in Theorem~\ref{thm:mixrepr_vMF}, the Watson family in Theorem~\ref{thm:mixrepr_Wat}, and an angular Gaussian family in Theorem~\ref{thm:mixrepr_Saw}.
+In Section~\ref{sec:special} we collect some basic notation and obtain mixture representations for the von Mises--Fisher family and two spherical Cauchy families in Theorem~\ref{thm:mixrepr_vMF}, the Watson family in Theorem~\ref{thm:mixrepr_Wat}, and an angular Gaussian family in Theorem~\ref{thm:mixrepr_Saw}.
 The mixing bases are chosen specifically for the respective family, with a view towards reflecting its properties.
 A different base will generally lead to a different representation, as demonstrated by~\citet{BaGr5} in the context of non-central chisquared distributions.
 In Section~\ref{sec:ultra} we present a general approach that uses expansions of densities in terms of special surface harmonics.
 The resulting mixing base has a structural property that we call \emph{self-mixing stability}.
 This property makes it comparably easy to relate different expansions to each other.
-We obtain representations with this mixing base for the wrapped Cauchy and the wrapped normal families in Theorem~\ref{thm:wrapped}, and for the von Mises-Fisher families in Theorem~\ref{thm:sphericalMF}.
+We obtain representations with this mixing base for the wrapped Cauchy and the wrapped normal families in Theorem~\ref{thm:wrapped}, and for the von Mises--Fisher families in Theorem~\ref{thm:sphericalMF}.
 These results only hold under conditions on the parameter $\rho$ that ensure that the respective distribution is not too far away from the uniform distribution on the sphere; in Example~\ref{ex:lincombbase} we work out a possibility for extending this range.